The Big Lez Show: King Laranox

 King Laranox is the King of Kingdom Cum, the father of Lezly Mackerel and Norton Sparkles, he banishes them both from their home planet after they both attempt to sabotage each other's chances of becoming the next king.
 He seems to be a smart, ruthless and volatile ruler, as his henchmen seem to be both afraid of him and respect his leadership, but his actions also caused the events of the series to unfold.
 He is the main antagonist in the show.

 Next to nothing is known about King Laranox's life before banishing Lez and Norton from Kingdom Cum, we can only assume his father was also king before him, or a possible coup from a previous dynasty.

 Laranox does not seem to hold his sons in any kind of regard at all, at least after they are banished from the planet.
 Him and Lez openly disdain one another, while he will use Norton for his own ends but doesn't care what happens to him in the process.

-As a Kingdom Cum-ian, he also possesses the same superhuman strength and durability as both of his sons, but his may be more powerful than Lez's, as he could be any number of long years older than him.
+As a Kingdom Cumian, he also possesses the same superhuman strength and durability as both of his sons, but his may be more powerful than Lez's, as he could be any number of long years older than him.

 King Laranox screams every time he wants to speak, and does so with an incredibly thick Scottish accent.